andymcg7/BedeTest/README.md

 ## Build & development

-Install npm on your pc.
+Install npm and bower on your pc.
 Download and extract all of the files.
 Open a command prompt at the directory containing the app & run `bower install`
 `npm install`